YouTube is making people go viral and actually YouTube itself is going viral. It is the second-largest search engine after Google.

 But before that, we will be setting up our machine and its environment.
 We have used Jupyter Notebook for running up these codes but you can use any other Python IDE.

 Working on YouTube API with Python

 1. Installation of Google API Client

-Google API Client will be used to call the Build Method so we will need to Install it first.
-We have provide three commands below for different platforms used.
+Google API Client will be used to call the Build Method so we will need to install it first.
+We have provided three commands below for different platforms used.

 pip install google-api-python-client

 sudo pip install google-api-python-client

 2. Importing Libraries

 We will need Libraries to work upon our YouTube API extraction.
 Import them using the code below: